evansims/openfga-php/README.md

 ```

 > [!IMPORTANT]
-> Your application must already fulfill (or have dependencies installed that fulfill) the PSR-7, PSR-17, and PSR-18 implementations.
-You can install any libraries of your preference that implement these interfaces; for example: `composer require kriswallsmith/buzz nyholm/psr7 evansims/openfga-php`.
+> Your application must fulfill the PSR-7, PSR-17, and PSR-18 implementations.
+If you're unable to install the SDK due to a missing implementation, first install any libraries of your preference that implement those interfaces, and then retry.
+For example: `composer require kriswallsmith/buzz nyholm/psr7`.

 ## Usage